imanmossavat/board2move_legal_chessformer/read_me.md

 ### `dataset.py`

 **Purpose**:
-Contains custom `IterableDataset` subclasses:
+Contains custom `IterableDataset` subclasses for processing chess training data in two formats:

+* `ChessMoveDataset`:
-* `ChessMoveDataset`: Parses PGN files into `(board_tensor, target_distribution)` samples, optionally with epsilon noise.
+  - Parses `.pgn` files into `(board_tensor, target_distribution)` tuples.
-* `BufferedShuffleDataset`: Buffers and randomly yields samples for better shuffling when using streaming datasets.

----
+  - Target distributions are epsilon-smoothed over legal moves to improve generalization.
+  - Supports optional metadata output (actual move, list of legal moves, and full board state).
+  - Suitable for training on full games directly from PGN.

+* `BoardMovePairDataset`:
+  - Loads saved (board_tensor, move_index) pairs from `.pkl` files.
+  - Intended for curriculum learning setups with curated or filtered data.
+  - Faster and more flexible for training from preprocessed data.

+* `BufferedShuffleDataset`:
+  - Wraps any `IterableDataset` and provides streaming-buffer-based random sampling.
+  - Useful for large-scale datasets where full random shuffling is not feasible.

+**Note**:
+`ChessMoveDataset` supports an `include_board=True` flag to return metadata (e.g., actual UCI move and board object), which is useful for curriculum filtering, visualization, or debugging.

 ### `tokenizer.py`